-Beech Glen Historic Barn Tour A 75-minute drive around Beech Glen Township, NC A project of the Appalachian Barn Alliance Driving through the country roads, the barns dotting the hills serve as a reminder of times past.
+Beech Glen Historic Barn Tour

+A 75-minute drive around Beech Glen Township, NC

+A project of the Appalachian Barn Alliance

+Driving through the country roads, the barns dotting the hills serve as a reminder of times past.
 Their design can tell the story of their use-both historic and current.
 More than that, though, the agricultural heritage of Madison County can be traced through its barn architecture.
 These reminders of the hard work of the farmers in the past are a testament to the resourcefulness of the previous generations and dedication to the land.
 The older 19th century barns functioned as multipurpose livestock barns until they were adapted to burley tobacco, introduced in the 1920s.
 This important cash crop provided the livelihood for many families until 2004 when the federal support program ended.
 Tobacco determined the shape and design of most 20th century barns, while many of the older barns remained full of memories of warm animals, sweet smelling haylofts, and secret playhouses.

-2 Dolph Robinson Barn Livestock (late 1800s) Near 2614 Hamburg Rd Set in a relatively narrow valley with little tillable land compared to farms owned by a more affluent family, this barn Mars Hill 28754 represents a lower skill level of log hewing and V-notching, Each element, including the lattice work, board and batten siding, and log construction appears to have been completed with less skill and commitment to the standard of quality of this period and type of barn.
-This illustrates the wide range of income of the area farmers.
+REVISED APRIL 2021

+Oscar Anderson, Sr Barn

+Burley Tobacco (1951)

+19 Hamburg Rd

+Mars Hill 28754

+One of the three barns in the Anderson family on this tour, this

+one was built specifically for burley tobacco-by Robert Maney.
+Maney, who had only one arm (the other lost in an accident) built other barns in the area.
+The year built was the year Oscar Anderson, Jr. married.
+It is sited at the